YangboLong/image-stitcher/README.md

 # image-stitcher

 This is an image stitching program that is written in C++ from scratch.
 It can stitch two images to be a panorama.
-It serves as a good practice for me by using and implementing some fundamental computer vision algorithms that I learnt in university a few years ago.
+It serves as good exercise for me by implementing some fundamental computer vision algorithms that I learnt in university a few years ago.

 ## Development Toolchain